imagej/imagej.github.io/pages/BigStitcher_PSF.md

 generate a single PSF for all selected views (the interest points in each view will be averaged).

-{% capture includecontent %} We will save the extracted PSFs as TIFF files in your project directory once you click **Save** in the main window.
-This is necessary for subsequent steps such as deconvolution, so make sure to save. {% endcapture %}
+{% include sidebox-right content='We will save the extracted PSFs as TIFF files in your project directory once you click """Save""" in the main window.
+This is necessary for subsequent steps such as deconvolution, so make sure to save.' %}

-{% include info-box content=includecontent %}

 ### Assigning PSFs